maanasa-s-5539/CrashPoint-IOS-MCP/docs/LEARN_SETUP_AND_EXECUTION.md

 These IDs are used when creating or updating bugs in Zoho Projects.
 To find them:

 1. Go to your Zoho Projects portal → **Settings** → **Bug Tracker** → **Status** and **Severity** tabs.
 2. Each status and severity has a unique internal ID.
-You can extract these by inspecting the Zoho API response when calling the bugs endpoint, or by asking your Zoho Projects administrator.
+You can extract these by inspecting the Zoho Projects API response when calling the bugs endpoint, or by asking your Zoho Projects administrator.

 | Key | What it maps to |
 |---|---|